Upton, Missouri

+Unincorporated community in Missouri, U.S.

-Upton is an unincorporated community in western Texas County, Missouri, United States.
+Upton is an Unincorporated community in western Texas County, Missouri, United States.
 The community is located on a ridge top (elevation 1430 ft.) approximately one mile east of the West Fork Roubidoux Creek.
 It is located about ten miles west of Houston on Missouri Route FF.

 A post office called Upton was established in 1907, and remained in operation until 1975.
 The community has the name of Osias Upton, a pioneer citizen.
+However, Brigham was considered for Joseph Brigham, another pioneer of the community.